Can You Buy a Home in NYC Without a Credit Check?

 An auction property can be a fantastic money saver—or a money pit.

-Which one can hinge on you taking the time to surround yourself with a knowledgeable team and really do your homework up front.
+This can hinge on you taking the time to surround yourself with a knowledgeable team and doing your homework upfront.

 Search for Home Sales in NYC